top of page

 Driving from Chicago to Tampa

 A few logistics: if you want to do this in one day to Florida, my recommendation is to leave between 1 a.m. and 2 a.m.
 The first driver is critical at this point -- choose someone who doesn’t mind driving the first four hours in the dark while the other partner is asleep.
 I've found that taking a long nap in the early evening allows me to handle the first leg of the drive.
-With over 90% of the roads on this trip will be freeways, I can drive several hours in the dark.
+With over 90% of the roads on this trip being freeways, I can drive several hours in the dark.
 Once dawn appears, we typically make the switch at a rest stop, so it's my turn to rest while my wife drives.
 You can repeat this approach for the rest of the drive.

 Driving from Chicago to Tampa